angeloskillz/Shop-Titans/content/guides/2019-05-30-master-the-city.md

 >
 > _However, if you noticed, I can have a maximum of 175 ironwoods and 215 oil droplets.
 10% of these would be 17.5 and 21.5 respectively, but I can only have +17 and +21 per click if I invested on these buildings to get them.
 The system does not round them up._

-### Special Buildings
+### Specials

 ![](/img/specials.team.png)

 We have 4 special buildings: the Town Hall; the Training Hall; the Emerald Inn; and, the Tavern.

-The **Town Hall** manned by our own Elder Owen, determines the guild's maximum capacity.
+The **Town Hall** manned by our own Elder Owen, determines the city's maximum capacity.
 At its max level, a city can hold 20 people.
-Investing in this building will give no daily bonus of any sort, but who doesn't want more people in their guild?!
+Investing in this building will give no daily bonus of any sort, but who doesn't want more people?!

 The **Training Hall**, managed by Argon is tied to our hero levels.
-He does not give 10x daily bonuses, sure, but Argon volunteered to train our heroes day and night, let's cut him some slack!
+He does not give 10x daily bonuses, sure!
+But, Argon volunteered to train our heroes day and night, let's cut him some slack!

 Oscar's **Emerald Inn** speeds up the healing rate of Heroes.
-Most guilds already has the inn maxed out at Level 11, but we can still invest 10x a day to speed up our current resting heroes' healing time.
+Most cities already has the inn maxed out at Level 11, but we can still invest 10x a day to speed up our current resting heroes' healing time.
 Invest in this building if all or most of your heroes are currently resting to maximize the bonus.

 Lastly, we have Naya's **Tavern**.
-This building increases loot found in quests, but like the inn, many guilds already have the Tavern maxed out at Level 16.
+This building increases loot found in quests, but like the inn, many cities already have the Tavern maxed out at Level 16.
 Investing in the tavern 10x a day can cut upto 50% of our running quests.
 It's best to invest in this building when your quest slots are full!